oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/7-start-your-engines/start-your-engines.md

 1. In order to load the client file, navigate to the following folder (using `Finder` on `Mac` or `File Explorer` on `Windows`)

     ```text
-    senti-meter-demo/src/image-analysis-demo/client/
+    Downloads/senti-meter-demo/src/image-analysis-demo/client/scripts
     ```

+    Similar to the steps we've taken for the tweets client, we will need to update the Compute Instance IP for the Vision demo as well.
+    Using your favorite text file editor, open the file named: `image-analysis-demo.js`, locate the string `localhost` within the file and replace it with the Compute Instance IP.
+    Please make sure that the single quotes remain at the beginning and end of the IP address without any additional spacing.
+When done, save the file and exit the editor.

+2. Navigate to the following folder (using `Finder` on `Mac` or `File Explorer` on `Windows`):

+    ```text
+    Downloads/senti-meter-demo/src/image-analysis-demo/client
+    ```

     The `image-analysis-demo.html` file resides in this folder.
 Double click this file to open it in the default browser.
-Alternatively, you could launch your favorite browser, use the `File > Open` option, navigate to `senti-meter-demo/src/image-analysis-demo/client/` and select `image-analysis-demo.html`.
+Alternatively, you could launch your favorite browser, use the `File > Open` option, navigate to `Downloads/senti-meter-demo/src/image-analysis-demo/client/` and select `image-analysis-demo.html`.

     Once the file is loaded, press `F12` to reveal the `Developer-Tools` pane.
     If everything was configured successfully, you should see the message `Connected...` in the `Developer-Tools` `Console` tab like so: